 - 100+ selected locations so you don't miss the most beautiful places

 - GPS + info to make the most of your time

 - 110+ original photos to get inspired

-- Hraunfossar access Difficulty: easy flat path, very close to parking lot.
-You get very good views all along the path
+- Hraunfossar access: easy flat path, very close to the parking lot.
+You get very good views all along the path.

-- Amenities: toilets for a fee and coffee shop during summer
+- Amenities: toilets for a fee and coffee shop / Restaurant

-Very close to the waterfall is the magnificent Hotel Husafell with beautiful rooms and amazing views - Check out the latest prices and availability
+- Very close to the waterfalls is the magnificent Hotel Husafell with beautiful rooms and amazing views - Check out the latest prices and availability

 Hraunfossar Lava waterfalls Iceland

 After trying to get as much of the Hraunfossar waterfalls in one picture and failing miserably, I had fun zooming to take pictures of the water coming out of the lava rocks.
 On top of that I was lucky to have the autumn colors showing up on the moss and grass above the rocks.